Lower Bounds for Quantum Oblivious Transfer: Introduction

 \section{Introduction}

 Quantum information enables us to do cryptography with information theoretic security.
 The first breakthrough result in quantum cryptography is the unconditionally secure key distribution protocol of Bennett and Brassard~\cite{BB84}.
 Since then, a long series of work has studied which other cryptographic primitives are possible in the quantum world.
 However, the subsequent results were negative.
-Mayers and Lo, Chau proved the impossibility of secure ideal quantum bit commitment and oblivious transfer and consequently of any type of two-party secure computation~\cite{May97,LC97,DKSW07}.
+Mayers and Lo, Chau proved the impossibility of secure ideal quantum bit commitment and oblivious transfer and consequently of any type of two-party secure computation~\cite{May97, LC97, Lo97, DKSW07}.
 On the other hand, several imperfect variants of these primitives have been shown to be possible.
 Finding the optimal parameters for such fundamental primitives has been since an important open question.
-The reason for looking at these abstract primitives is that they are the basis for all cryptographic protocols one may wish to construct, including identification schemes, digital signatures, electronic voting, etc. Let us emphasize that in this paper we only look at information theoretic security and we do not discuss computational security or security in restricted models like the bounded-storage or noisy-storage model.
+The reason for looking at these abstract primitives is that they are the basis for all cryptographic protocols one may wish to construct, including identification schemes, digital signatures, electronic voting, etc. Let us emphasize that in this paper we only look at information theoretic security and we do not discuss computational security or security in restricted models like the bounded-storage~\cite{DFSS08} or noisy-storage model~\cite{S10}.
+Since the only assumptions used in this paper are those imposed by the laws of quantum mechanics, finding the attainable levels of security is important to understand the physical limits of these primitives and of quantum protocols in general.
+These limits also provide a new way of looking at quantum mechanics from the point of view of information or as a theory that arises from the (im)possibility of certain cryptographic primitives.
+Needless to say, since we restrict to the study of protocols that are stand-alone and with imperfect security, they may not be well-suited for practical cryptography.